nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

      to be collected between all persons.
 Each of such matches is referred to as a transaction.
      The matching process is repeated until no more transactions can be made, i.e. all debts are paid and all debts are collected.
-   * A `String` object containing information regarding all transactions that have to be made is then returned.
    * If no transactions are required to be made, a message explaining that no transactions are required to be made is returned instead.
+   * Else, a `String` object containing information regarding all transactions that have to be made is returned.
    * For the sake of brevity, the specifics of the method `SessionSumamryCommand#processAllTransactions` is omitted from the sequence diagram.
-10. Finally, with the `TextUI` object, the method `printlnMessageWithDivider` is called to print the message obtained from the `SessionSummaryCommand#processAllTransactions` method.
+10. Finally, with the `TextUI` object, the method `TextUi#printlnMessageWithDivider` is called to print the message obtained from the `SessionSummaryCommand#processAllTransactions` method.

 ## Activity Commands